wnn2000/FedNoRo/README.md

 ## Details

-More detailes are coming soon.
+More details are coming soon.

 ## Dataset Preparation
 To be updated.